Outdoor Education

 Monthly grade-level updates from our outdoor ed classroom.

-In Outdoor Education, the second-grade students have been learning all about bird behavior through skits, bird call games, and nature walks.
+In outdoor education, students have been learning all about bird behavior through skits, bird call games, and nature walks.
 Our field trip to Seward Park was a huge success!
-They explored local species using the Merlin App, dissected owl pellets, and even built nests like real birds!
-Each student chose a bird to research and is creating a “Backyard Bird Book of 2025” using online tools and library books.
+They explored local species using the Merlin App and even built nests like real birds!
+Each student chose a bird to research and is creating a "Backyard Bird Book of 2026" using online tools and library books.

 - Pre-Kindergarten

-This quarter is off to a great start!
-Our second-grade ornithologists are learning all about the birds that live within our region.
-They have already learned about bird sounds, habitats, and how to identify common birds.
-They have also each picked a local bird to study and will contribute a page about their bird to our "2025 Backyard Bird Book".
-Next week, we will take our skills to Seward Park where we will learn about bird nests, go for a hike, and learn about birds that live in the forest and lake ecosystems.
+This quarter is off to a great start as second-grade ornithologists are learning all about the birds that live within our region.
+They have learned about bird sounds, habitats and how to identify common birds!
+They will learn how to identify birds by using an app called Merlin.
+In the coming weeks, they will each pick a local bird to study and will contribute a page about their bird in our "2026 backyard bird book".